tokenized/docs/concepts-asset-transfers.md

 When transferring tokens to a single receiver the transfer is an action between 2 parties which is validated by a smart contract.

 In this example, a token issuer will send 100 tokens from its own balance to a receiver.
-This event is initiated by the issuer through the creation of a Transfer action detailing the receiver's address and the number of tokens they wish to send.
+This event is initiated by the the administration of the contract issuer through the creation of a Transfer action detailing the receiver's address and the number of tokens they wish to send.

 ![A basic transfer action](https://raw.githubusercontent.com/tokenized/docs/master/images/one-receiver-transfer-example.svg?sanitize=true "A basic transfer action") {.frame .centered .padded}